Your public IP address is:

 What Is a Public IP Address?

-IPv4 vs. IPv6: The Two Flavors of IP Addresses
+IPv4 vs. IPv6: The Two Types of IP Addresses

 - IPv4 (Internet Protocol Version 4)